 what teachers think

--4th Grade Teacher, Effinger Elementary School in Lexington, Va.
+—4th Grade Teacher from Effinger Elementary School in Lexington, Virginia

-Established in 1968, the Hostetter Museum of Natural History is home to more than 6,000 artifacts and specimens and neat highlights:
+The Hostetter Museum of Natural History and Discovery Room offers is home to more than 6,000 artifacts and specimens and neat highlights:

 - fluorescent rock room